To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download.

-Many fines and tickets can be paid online, avoiding the potential inconvenience that can come with having to go to a court centre in person.
+Many fines and tickets can be paid online, avoiding the potential inconvenience that comes with going to a court office in person.
 The online fine payment website is a secure service where you can pay with Visa or MasterCard.

-Only full payments can be made online and they must be made between the response dates shown on your ticket.
+Only full payments can be made online and they must be made between the response period shown on your ticket or by another due date approved by the court.

-A voluntary payment made online is considered a "guilty" plea to the charges against you.
-If you wish to plead "NOT guilty", follow the instructions on the back of the ticket or refer to these frequently asked questions.
+A voluntary payment made online is considered an admission of the offence indicated on the ticket.
+If you wish to dispute the charge and request a hearing, follow the instructions on the back of the ticket or refer to these Frequently Asked Questions.

-There is no charge to pay your ticket online.
-Before paying, you will need:
+There is no fee to pay your fine online.
+To pay online you will need:

-If you have questions or disagreements about a payment, refer to frequently asked questions or visit the contact us page to find an office closest to you.
+If you have questions or disagreements about a payment, refer to Frequently Asked Questions or visit the Contact Us page to find a court office closest to you.

 To proceed to pay your fine click here: